markmbaum/emf/README.md

 * plots comparing the electric and magnetic fields of grouped cross sections over their entire domain
 * bar charts showing the fields of grouped cross sections at ROW edges

 The `emf.fields.run()` function does all of that and only requires the path of an excel workbook of templates.
-Templates can also be loaded into `SectionBook`s for more targeted output using the `emf.fields.load_template()` function.
+Templates can also be loaded into `SectionBook` objects for more targeted output using the `emf.fields.load_template()` function.
 Alternatively, cross section models can be built entirely in Python, as [this notebook](docs/notebooks/fields-workflow-from-scratch.ipynb) demonstrates in an explicit manner and [this other notebook](docs/notebooks/underground-line-optimization.ipynb) demonstrates with fewer comments.

 In addition to being quicker to use and more flexible than FIELDS, this code furthers the analytical capabilities of FIELDS with two methods.
 * `emf.fields.optimize_phasing()` optimizes the phasing arrangement of selected conductors in a cross section by calculating fields for every possible phasing permutation at the ROW edges.
 Conductors can be grouped arbitrarily into circuits (usually groups of three for three-phase circuits).
 Because this method performs brute force testing of the ROW edge fields for all possible permutations and scales poorly, it's slow when optimizing more than about five (three phase) circuits at a time, but CrossSections with more than a few circuits are very rare.